BernieO/calcardbackup/README.md

        If this option is not given, calcardbackup will search for a file named 'users.txt' in script's directory.
 -x | --uncompressed
-       don't compress backup folder
+       Do not compress backup folder
 -z | --zip
-       use zip to compress backup folder instead of creating a gzipped tarball (tar.gz)
+       Use zip to compress backup folder instead of creating a gzipped tarball (tar.gz)
 ```

 ## About option -i / -\-include-shares

 This option may be used as follows to keep passwords of the main users secret:
 - create a new user in your ownCloud/Nextcloud
 - share addressbooks/calendars (to be backed up) with that new user
 - in `users.txt` give only the username and password of this new user
 - use calcardbackup with option `-i` to back up shared items as well